arsors/GlobalContent/README.md

 ## Install
 - Drop `composer require arsors/globalcontent` in your NEOS Project.
-- Migrate databse with `./flow doctrine:migrate`
+- Migrate database with `./flow doctrine:migrate`

 ## How to use
 - Login into NEOS